kubesphere/website/content/en/docs/project-user-guide/configuration/secrets.md

 ### Step 3: Set a Secret

 1. Under the tab **Data Settings**, you must select a Secret type.
-In KubeSphere, you can create the following types of Secrets, indicated by the `type` field.
+In KubeSphere, you can create the following Kubernetes Secret types, indicated by the `type` field.

    {{< notice note >}}